 PANDAS Pediatric Autoimmune Neuropsychiatric Syndrome Associated with Streptococcus

 PANS is an acronym for Pediatric Acute-Onset Neuropsychiatric Syndrome.
-PANS is a clinical diagnosis based on a child’s medical history and physical examination.
+PANS is a clinical condition defined by the sudden encephalitic-like onset of obsessive-compulsive symptoms and/or severe eating restrictions and at least two concurrent cognitive, behavioral, or neurological symptoms.
+PANS has multiple etiologies and disease mechanisms.
+PANS and PANDAS require a clinical diagnosis based on a child’s medical history and physical examination.
 Symptoms cannot be better explained by another diagnosis.
 There is no age restriction for a PANS diagnosis.

 PANS diagnostic criteria are based on the abrupt onset of OCD and/or eating restrictions, with concurrent symptoms in at least 2 of 7 neuropsychiatric categories:

 - Emotional Lability and/or Depression